nevermined-io/react-components/lib/README.md

 ```

 The NVM context exposes different modules that each compose multiple functions.
-Current implemented modules are subscribe, assets, account, and events.
-Each
+Implemented modules include subscribe, assets, account, and events.
+Each modules interact directly
-one of these modules interact directly  with the sdk and exposes the functionality through the context.
+with the sdk and exposes the functionality through the context.
 For example:

 ```typescript